rylincoln/developer.fulcrumapp.com/_data-events/reference/alert.md

 // | A depth of 98 feet is high.
 Are you sure? |
 // |                                           |
 // +-------------------------------------------+

-ALERT('Warning!', 'A depth of 98 feet is high.
-Are you sure?')
 ~~~
 {: .language-js}